WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 })
 ```

-Now, you have the API call to get information about your chosen movie.
+Now you have the API call to get information about your chosen movie.

-### Task 2: Refactoring our app
+### Task 2: Refactoring Our App

-Before you continue to display the movie details to the user, let's clean up your application.
+Before you continue displaying movie details to the user, let's clean up your application.

 Let's refactor any components that only have a `render()` method into functional components.
 Functional components are simpler and will gain performance benefits in future versions of React.
-It is considered good practice to use them wherever possible.
+It's considered good practice to use them wherever possible.

-#### Step 1: Refactor `FilmPoster.js`
+#### Step 1: Refactor `FilmPoster.js`.

-1. Replace the `class`/`extends` definition with a `function`.
+1. Replace the `class` definition with a `function`.
 Remember that your function should accept a `props` argument.
 2. Remove the `render()` method, keeping only the `return` function.
-3. Replace all instances of `this.props` with simply `props`
+3. Replace all instances of `this.props` with `props`.
 4. Remove `{Component}` from the React `import` at the top since you no longer use it (but still import `React`).

-Check in your browser to be sure the functionality hasn't changed.
+Check your app in your browser to be sure the functionality hasn't changed.

-#### Step 2: Refactor `FilmRow`
+#### Step 2: Refactor `FilmRow`.

 Follow the same steps to refactor the FilmRow component.

-Check in the browser to be sure the functionality hasn't changed.
+Check your app in your browser to be sure the functionality hasn't changed.

-#### Step 3: Refactor `FilmDetails`
+#### Step 3: Refactor `FilmDetails`.

 You haven't written out the `FilmDetails` component yet, but it currently only renders UI.
 Therefore, you can also make it a functional component.

-Follow the same steps as above, and once again check in the browser for functionality.
+Follow the same steps as above, and again, check in your browser for functionality.

 ### Task 3: Adding Film Details

 You're almost finished.
 Now, you'll render the film details you're receiving from the API (and currently logging to the console) in the browser window for the user.

-#### Step 1: Add image URLs for `FilmDetails`
+#### Step 1: Add image URLs for `FilmDetails`.

 Above the `return`, add the following `const` definitions for fetching backdrop and posters: